FREQUENTLY ASKED QUESTIONS

 Read MoreLet me start by saying President Trump does not like DACA.
 Does that comment shock anyone?
 If it does, then you haven’t been paying attention.
 The courts have tried to check the President and give it back.
 The President continues fighting against it.
 In this article, I will review the recent events on DACA between…

 Read MorePresident Trump has issued a new executive order that prohibits visa issuance for certain classes of employment visas.
-The affected classes are H-1B, H-2B, some categories of J-1, and L-1.
-The ban also includes dependent family members who could accompany the spouse with the primary visa classification, such as a spouse and unmarried minor children.…
+The affected classes are H-1B, some categories of J-1, and L-1.
+The ban also includes dependent family members who could accompany the spouse with the primary visa classification, such as a spouse and unmarried minor children.
+The…

 Read MoreThe US Supreme Court, in a 5-4 decision, extended a reprieve to recipients of benefits under the Deferred Action for Childhood Arrivals program (DACA).
 Although they did not find President Trump’s political decision to end the program outside the bounds of his power as President, or to make it permanent for those who have it,…